mvolkmann/web-translate/README.md

 ```

 It is important to get the language codes (like "en") correct
-because those are used to required translations.
+because those are used to request translations.

 This file must be in a directory that is accessible at the domain of the web app.
 For example, if your web app is running on `localhost:3000`